 It was obvious that 36 delegates would take more throwing out than 7.
 It was equally clear that such an action would be in flat contradiction to a large body of opinion in the Labor Party.
 But it was also known that in the event of any attempt to exclude them from the Conference there would be a revolt among the unions.
 The Labor Party Executive in their keeness to destroy the Communists had interfered with the right of the unions to elect their own delegates according to their own constitution.
-On the night before the opening of the Conference the Labor Party Executive sent round to the Union Conferences an intimation to the effect that the E. C. would put forward a resolution to withdraw Clause (b) of the Edingburgh amendments to the Constitution.
+On the night before the opening of the Conference the abor Party Executive sent round to the Union Conferences an intimation to the effect that the E. C. would put forward a resolution to withdraw Clause (b) of the Edingburgh amendments the Constitution.
 In the Conference the following day Bromley of the Locomotive Engineers and Firemen intimated that if any of his union members had to leave because they were Communists, he would have to withdraw the whole delegation of his union.
-Brownlie of the Engineers was placed in the same position.
-The Communists stayed and have accordingly won a considerable victory.
+Brownlie of the Engineers was placed in the same po-The Communists stayed and have accordingly won a considerable victory.

 After the question of Communist affiliation had been decided, the Conference rejected, by 2,227,000 to 219,000 votes, a motion to extend the Labor Whip to Newbold in Parliament.
 Next came the discussions arising out of the Executive Report and the Chairman's address.
 The latter was in marked contradistinction to the former, which embodied the report of the Hamburg Conference.
 The first clause of the new Cockney International declares for the class struggle.
-Succeeding statements approved of extra-Parliamentary action via the Rome reso-The report came home to roost.
+Succeeding statements approved of extra-Parliamentary action via the Rome reso-The report came home to foost.
 The committals of the Labour Party at Hamburg were totally forgotten, whilst the Hamburg Conference and its confusion were entirely omitted from the leading speech of the Conference.
 It was a thoroughgoing British Constitutional Fabian Speech: in short, Mr. Webb's speech, and in flat contradiction to the retiring Chairman's speech at last year's conference.
-On that occasion Mr. Jowett declared "The old order in industry and commerce can only be re-established if the worker will consent to lower his standard of living to have sufficient balance to pay the colossal sums of interest on war debt, watered capital, fabricated bankers' credits interest on war debt, watered capital, tabricated bankers' credits and inflated rents.
+On that occasion Mr. Jowett leclared "The old order in industry and commerce can only be re-established if the worker will consent to lower his standard of living to have sufficient balance to pay the colossal sums of interest on war debt, watered capital, fabricated bankers' credits and inflated rents.
 It is no use now expecting to remove this massed collection of evil imposition by gradual ameliorative reform.
-We can make little impression on it that way in the lifetime of a generation.
+We can make little impression on it that way in the fetime of a generation.
 Besides, it is like mowing ripe thistles.
-As you cut down this year's crop, you scatter the seeds of the
+As you cut down this year's crop, you scatter the seeds of the charges make our work on public bodies increasingly difficult.
+Thus Mr. Jowett in 1922.
+And now Mr. Webb in 1923: "For the Labour party, it must be plain, Socialism is rooted in political democracy; which necessarily compels us to recognise that every step towards our goal is dependent on gaining the assent and support of at least a numerical majority of the whole people.
+Thus, even if we aimed at revolutionising everything at once, we should be compelled to make each particular change only at the time, and to the extent, and in the manner in which ten or fifteen million electors could be brought to consent to it.
+How anyone can fear that the British electorate, whatever mistakes it may make or may condone, can ever go too fast or too far is incomprehensible to me.
+That, indeed, is the supremely valuable safeguard of any effective democracy.